Luxardo Cherries Recipe

 - 1 cup Luxardo Maraschino liqueur

-- Place the sugar, vanilla, cinnamon stick, lemon juice, and water in a medium saucepan over medium heat.
-Stire the mixture and bring it to a simmer, cover and simmer for 5 minutes.
+- Place the sugar, vanilla, cinnamon stick, nutmeg, lemon juice, and water in a medium saucepan over medium heat.
+Stir the mixture and bring it to a simmer.
+Cover and simmer for 5 minutes.
 Add the cherries and bring the mixture to a simmer again for another 5 minutes.
 Remove from the heat and stir in the Luxardo liqueur.

 - Allow the mixture to cool completely and remove the cinnamon stick before adding to a sealable jar, about an hour.
 Store in the fridge for several weeks.